msainsburydale/NeuralEstimators.jl/docs/README.md

 git clone https://github.com/msainsburydale/NeuralEstimators.jl.git
 ```
 2.	**Edit the documentation**: Modify the relevant source files (in `docs/src`) or docstrings (in `src`).
-3.	**Build the documentation locally**: Preview your changes by building the documentation locally.
+3.	**(Optional) Build the documentation locally**: Preview your changes by building the documentation locally.
 This can be done by:
  - navigating to `docs/` (i.e., running `cd docs`)
  - Installing the relevant packages if not already on your system:
  ```bash